The Italian Job

 We were back in the hotel room by 4:15 and that’s where we stayed for a couple of hours while we cooled down and tried to get our mojo back.
 For dinner we went back to the Restaurant Aloisius.
 It was just as good, except this time we had to ask them for the silly liqueurs.
 And that was more or less it for Florence.
 I’m sure it’s really beautiful, but if I was going again I’d go in winter and in the middle of the week.
 I probably won’t go again though.

 Time to move on again after three nights in Florence.
-Our willingness to leave was enhanced by another distinctly average breakfast at the hotel, and we were fairly happy to get out of the pace at mid-morning.
+Our willingness to leave was enhanced by another distinctly average breakfast at the hotel, and we were fairly happy to get out of the place at mid-morning.
 I guess there wasn’t anything especially wrong, it just wasn’t what we were expecting for the price and it was distinctly average compared to at least two of the previous stops.
 Never mind.
 All done and dusted.
 Onwards and upwards, quite literally in the case of this day.
 We were heading for the Republic of San Marino.

 There’s no quick way of getting there from Florence.
 If you want motorways you have to drive all the way up to Bologna and then back down again to Rimini to access the only dual carriageway that enters the tiny republic.
 That seemed like a long way around and we fancied exploring a bit (well, technically I suppose, I fancied colouring in a few more provinces by finding a single geocache), so that’s what we did.
 We left Florence on the A1 heading south towards Arezzo and then headed east towards Citta di Castello.
 On the way between those two towns I’d found two roadside geocaches within half a mile but either side of a provincial border, so that accounted for the provinces of Arezzo and Perugia.
 Doing one in Perugia also meant colouring in the region of Umbria, which certainly wasn’t on my original plans.
 Anyway, both were easy finds.